CHIELDOnline/CHIELD/README.md

 CHIELD is a searchable database of causal hypotheses in evolutionary linguistics.
 You can visit the live website here: [http://chield.excd.org/](http://chield.excd.org/).

+It was developed using funding from a Leverhulme early career fellowship (ECF-2016435) and an Arts and Humanities Research Council grant (AH/T006927/1).

 Help using CHIELD can be found [here](https://chield.excd.org/help.html).

 ## Data structure